Find Affordable College Courses

 Potsdam, NY

-Clarkson University landed the #7 spot in the 2023 rankings for the best value master’s degree civil engineering programs.
-Clarkson is a small private not-for-profit school located in the town of Potsdam.
+Clarkson University ranked #7 on this year’s Best Value Civil Engineering Master’s Degree Schools in New York list.
+Clarkson is a small private not-for-profit school located in the remote town of Potsdam.

 Clarkson graduate students pay an average of $36,472 in in-state tuition and fees each year.